 I didn’t have a clue but later that afternoon, I got an email mentioning this post on the SPARC Libraries and OER Forum earlier in the day:

 I don’t remember seeing this announcement on any of our OER lists last month, or at OpenEd, but one of our library liaisons just forwarded it to me.
 It’s the announcement of an aggregated OER search engine created by George Mason and a web tech company, which looks, on the face of it, to be a “Google for OER”.
 It searches many open archival/book repositories (DPLA, HathiTrust, Internet Archive) as well as the standard OER ones (Merlot, OTL, OpenStax, etc.) and has some great limiters to narrow down results.
 Congrats GMU!

 This unsolicited mention on a listserv aimed at precisely the right group of people proved catalytic.
 Within two days, I searched the LibGuides community site and found 28 institutions already linking to our OER Metafinder.
 Noticing that it was catching on with LibGuides users, I added sample search widget code to our “About the Metafinder” page.
-Searching https://community.libguides.com and crawling the web with DEVONagent Pro (a great personal research app for Mac, by the way), I see that just a few weeks after Abe’s initial “gone viral” email there are already more than 100 sites linking to the Metafinder.
+Searching https://community.libguides.com and crawling the web with DEVONagent Pro (a great personal research app for Mac, by the way), I see that just a few weeks after Abe’s initial “gone viral” email there are already more than 100 sites linking to our Metafinder.

 7/2019 update: We now have 348+ sites linking to MOM